hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/lectures_and_discourses/177_the_ramayana.md

 Now, as it should be, these four brothers were thoroughly educated in all branches of learning.
-To avoid future quarrels there was in ancient India a custom for the king in his own lifetime to nominate his eldest son as his successor, the Yuvarâja, young king, as he is called.
+To avoid future quarrels there was in ancient India a custom for the king in his own lifetime to nominate his eldest son as his successor, the Yuvarāja, young king, as he is called.

-Now, there was another king, called Janaka, and this king had a beautiful daughter named Sitâ.
+Now, there was another king, called Janaka, and this king had a beautiful daughter named Sitā.
 Sita was found in a field; she was a daughter of the Earth, and was born without parents.
 The word "Sita" in ancient Sanskrit means the furrow made by a plough.
 In the ancient mythology of India you will find persons born of one parent only, or